 A variety of professions currently have a talent crunch, but not many will see job growth as robust as information security.

 Currently, CyberSeek (a project by the National Initiative for Cybersecurity Education) estimates the national supply-to-demand ratio for cybersecurity workers at 2.5, compared to 6.5 for all jobs.
 As the cloud, IoT, big data and other trends grow, the black hats will find new ways to take advantage of weaknesses — which means the jobs for the white hats will continue to grow.

 Technology such as machine learning and automation will help solve some of the problems organizations face in protecting their data and infrastructure, but humans will not be replaced any time soon.

 2. There’s lots of entry-level work

 One of the entry-level jobs that many people land, information security analyst, is practically guaranteed to keep you employed.
 The U.S. Bureau of Labor Statistics (BLS) ranks it No. 16 out of the fastest-growing occupations across all industries.

 The salary, employment rate and job growth propelled infosec analyst to the spot of second-best technology job of 2018, according to the U.S. News & World Report rankings.

-Based on salary, the BLS projects that demand for infosec analysts will grow 28 percent in a 10-year span through 2026.
+Based on salary, the BLS projects that demand infosec analysts will grow 28 percent in 10 years through 2026.
 Compare that to the 7 percent average job growth for all careers and it’s starting to sound better and better.

 If you have a knack for managing and aren’t afraid to polish your communication and people skills, you’ll find good prospects for climbing the ladder.
 Sure, you’ll have to pay your dues — years of working in the field, getting all the right certifications (and there are many) — but the good news is that the demand is growing for senior roles as much as it is for front-line specialists.